Burning Inside (song): Video

 A video for the song was released in late 1989 and became a hit on MTV's 120 Minutes.
 The video features the band's live show with the steel fence used on the 1989-1990 tour and later a live version of the song featured on In Case You Didn't Feel Like Showing Up.
 Also shown in the video are a chaotic audience, a few people on fire, and the band performing onstage.
+The music video was directed by Eric A. Zimmerman and Ben Stokes through their production company H-GUN Labs in Chicago.

 Cover

-The singles cover appears to depict People's Liberation Army soldiers, with one individual holding Mao's red book.
+The single's cover appears to depict People's Liberation Army soldiers, with one individual holding Mao's red book.